GMO Labeling In Congress

 In 2014, Vermont became the first state to require mandatory GMO labeling.
 Connecticut and Maine have also passed GMO labeling laws that will go into effect once neighboring states pass similar laws and other states are currently looking to pass GMO labeling legislation.

 In response to these state efforts, Representatives Mike Pompeo (R-Kan.) and G. K. Butterfield (D-N.C.) introduced federal legislation developed by food companies that we in the consumer rights community have dubbed the “Deny Americans the Right-to-Know” Act (DARK Act).
 This anti-GMO labeling bill passed the House of Representatives in 2015 and Senator Roberts introduced similar legislation in 2016 that was DEFEATED on March 16th.
-This is not the end of the fight and we need to continue pressing for mandatory GMO labeling on the package.
-Senate Republicans will continue to push their agenda of a voluntary standard and we need to keep the pressure on our elected officials that more than 90% of Americans support mandatory GMO labeling, not voluntary.

 The most recent Senate version of the “Deny Americans the Right to Know” (DARK) Act, that was defeated, would have: